diku-dk/futhark/docs/man/futhark-literate.rst

   The expression may also be a record, where each field will be plotted separately and must have the type mentioned above.

-* ``> :gnuplot e;\n script...``
+* ``> :gnuplot e; script...``

-  There *must* be a newline after the semicolon.
   Similar to ``plot2d``, except that it uses the provided Gnuplot script.
 The ``e`` argument must be a record whose fields are tuples of one-dimensional arrays, and the data will be available in temporary files whose names are in variables named after the record fields.
 Each file will contain a column of data for each array in the corresponding tuple.

   Use ``set term png size width,height`` to change the size to ``width`` by ``height`` pixels.